raidsb/python/python_cheat_sheet.md

 <list>  = re.split(<regex>, text, maxsplit=0)  # Use brackets in regex to keep the matches.
 <Match> = re.search(<regex>, text)             # Searches for first occurrence of pattern.
 <Match> = re.match(<regex>, text)              # Searches only at the beginning of the text.
+some_string.find("sub_string")                 # returns the first occurance of a match to the substring
 ```

 Match Object